Real-Time Application Dashboard with Yii2, Node.js, MySQL and Chart.js

 }

-1. After that, we create a view “myChart.php” to display the from the dashboard.
+1. After that, we create a view “myChart.php” to display the graphics from the dashboard.
 For chart use.js you can see it on www.chartjs.org

 <?php